thenextbutton/home_assistant/blueprints/plex_webhook_handler/readme.md

     5. Copy either the **UUID** or the **Client Name** and enter it into the blueprint’s **Plex UUID / Client Name** field.

     **Note:** The **UUID is preferred** over the client name, as it provides a unique identifier for your device, preventing potential conflicts if you have multiple devices with the same or similar names on your network.
-Multiple players are supported, it is advised to create an automation from the the blueprint for each room.
+Multiple players are supported, it is advised to create an automation from the blueprint for each room.

     ---